The State of Cybersecurity in 2022 and Trends and Predictions for 2023

 A common theme with cyber vendors is to take a new approach to an existing problem space that continues to plague the industry.

-Just cloud security posture management (CSPM) looked at cloud (mis)configurations, identity threat protection will look at how roles and permissions of various identities impact security and compliance gaps.
+Just as how cloud security posture management (CSPM) looked at cloud (mis)configurations, identity threat protection will look at how roles and permissions of various identities impact security and compliance gaps.

 Backing into a blast radius by way of compromised credentials, the most common form of attack still in 2022 (and I would bet in 2023), will give a more tactical remediation approach to findings that may not involve architectural or application changes.